FaezCat/EatsyPeasy/docs/Api_information.md

 reviews: returns an array of objects - we may not use this honestly

-types: returns an array of “categories” - examples for McDongs includes cafe, restaurant, food, establishment
+types: returns an array of “categories” - examples for McDonalds includes cafe, restaurant, food, establishment

 user_ratings_total: displays the total # of ratings

+url: this gives us the google maps URL